I am an anime fan, obviously. I dabble in D&D4e, listen to heavy metal, and am hopelessly addicted to Final Fantasy Brave Exvius!

 The soundtrack is okay.
 It's fine.
 A nice orchestral soundscape that fits each scene, but you won't be struggling to get these songs out of your head.
 It's fine.
 The voice acting is also good enough, with one notable exception that I'll get around to later.
 Your ears won't be annoyed.
 It's fine.
 It's fine.
 It's.
 Fine.

 But the best part of the film lies in (most of) its central cast.
 I liked the dynamic between the mom and dad, where Dad is neurotic and tries his best but fails, and Mom takes charge and doesn't put up with Kun's whining, throwing his dumb kid logic back in his face.
 And when the visions of Kun's family through the ages begin to appear, I liked all of them a lot.
-The dog Yukko takes on a human form as a scruffy middle-age man, whose personality is hilarious and I loved every minute he was on-screen.
+The dog Yukko takes on a human form as a scruffy middle-aged man, whose personality is hilarious and I loved every minute he was on-screen.
 Teenage Mirai was consistently funny, as well.
 But the big winner was Kun's great-grandfather, who is just effortlessly cool and charmingly masculine--a real man's man whose very appearance makes your chest hair 10% thicker.

-The side characters are great on their own, but they also get plenty of time in the spotlight with their own little mini arcs that serve the dual purpose of character development for them and to give Kun some perspective on his own life.
+The side characters are great on their own, but they also get plenty of time in the spotlight with their own little mini-arcs that serve the dual purpose of character development for them and to give Kun some perspective on his own life.
 I love that Yukko the dog personifies himself as the prince of the house, who had been the primary beneficiary of Mom and Dad's love until Kun came along and dethroned him, and is frustrated with Kun as a result (though he's a dog, he gets over it when Kun tosses the squeak toy).
-Mom as a child was a delightful little miscreant, as well, although given the cataclysmic mess she left behind, I was downright astonished Kun didn't suddenly start vanishing, because we all know that there was a murder in that house that night, let's be real now.
+Mom as a child was a delightful little miscreant, as well.
+Although given the cataclysmic mess she left behind, I was downright astonished Kun didn't suddenly start vanishing, because we all know that there was a murder in that house that night, let's be real now.
 And the segments with Kun's great-grandfather are a treat, because he is just so cool, you guys.